 - Now it should appear while hovering over with the [F2]-tool as one path

-- Go back to step 6 and go on from there.
+- Go back to the previous step and continue from there.

 - Press 'Join selected nodes'.

 - Now you can switch back to the selection tool by pressing [F1].
 You can group the object for better handling by selecting all parts and pressing [CTRL + G or command + G]